sproutcore/guides/README.md

 SproutCore Guides
 =================

 This is the official documentation for the [SproutCore](http://www.sproutcore.com) framework.

-Go to the [SproutCore Guides](http://guides.sproutcore.com) homepage and check it out.
+You can see it live at the [SproutCore Guides](http://guides.sproutcore.com) homepage.

-Want to make changes to the SproutCore documentation, here's how.
+Want to make changes to the SproutCore documentation?
+This document contains a brief explanation of how to do so.
+For a more thorough explanation, see the [Contributing Guide](http://guides.sproutcore.com/contribute.html).

 ## Get the Source